GhentAnalysis/websiteInstructions/README.md

 Master 2 internship : Wauw
 PhD topic : Bla bla bla
 [/expand]

-Unfortunately I haven’t found a way to duplicate a contact from one team to another, you’ll have to do this by hand.
+Unfortunately there is no way to move a contact from one team to another, you’ll have to do this by hand.

-Please ask people to provide you with this information.
-Again: professionalism.

-Rule no 6: In September (add this to your agenda!) you update the “Master Students”.
-Add them to “PhD Students” if they continue in the department or add them to “Graduated Master Students”.
-They deserve to be recognized for their work.
-Add their master thesis title to the biography and try to ask for a working email adres.
-If the PhD students are not up to date, change this as well (this probably should have been done already!).
-Look at the persons already in the new list and make sure everything is up-to-date for the new person in there!
-Oh, and maybe make a backup.

-LinkedIn is becoming more and more important in the private industry (I hope this will still be true of somebody is reading this in 2020 or later), young students should really have this on their contact information.